skolson/KmpIO/ReadMe.md

 ## KmpIO

-This is an old Kotlin multiplatform (KMP) library for basic Text file, Binary file, and zip/archive file IO.
-It was built before OKIO existed which is a much more comprehensive solution to this problem space.
+This is a Kotlin multiplatform (KMP) library for basic Text file, Binary file, and zip/archive file IO.
+It was initially implemented with the android target, now implementations for Apple targets are being built.

+**2/9/2022** - Both UTF-8 and UTF-16 Charsets pass text file unit tests.
+Raw file IO basic unit tests are passing.
+Starting on Zip file support for Apple.

 **2/8/2022** - The MacOS text file (UTF-8) unit tests are passing now, but today's commit has a purposefully failing assertEquals as a reproducer for Kotlin Gradle issue https://youtrack.jetbrains.com/issue/KT-51217.
 RawFle and ZipFile will be in next commit